egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 > Citation is segment of the text where external source(s) are referenced in the text.

 There are several types of citation format to identify in the current corpus.
+In the dataset to annotate, there will be cases where the citation is cut in the middle (e.g., `(Bell &amp;amp.`).
+This is because the automatic system I used to segment the essay into sentences is not perfect.
+In such cases, we will still tag the fragment of the citation as `CITATION`. (see more example of this kind)

 #### 1. Narrative citation—Author (DATE) pattern
 Narrative citation pattern is where author's name is explicitly referenced in the prose.